IMDC/TerpTubeSymfony/branches/stable/web/bundles/imdcterptube/_js/app/doc/testing.md

 Things to do first:

-* Install Node.js and npm
+* Install Node.js and npm globally
-* Install Bower
+* Install Bower globally
 * Read about:
     * [Karma][1]
     * [Chai.js][2]